OnionIoT/source/README.md

 ## Additional Reading

 * See `CHANGELOG.md` for a listing of the changes for each firmware version and build
-* See `DISCLAIMER.md` for Onion's disclaimer regarding this build system

 # Using this Build System